 The District will continue to construct more distribution pipelines and connect new customers for the foreseeable future.
-The expansion of the Bayfield Water Treatment Plant will provide the District with at least 750,000 gallons per day of treatment capacity.
+The expansion of the Bayfield Water Treatment Plant will provide the District with at least 750,000 gallons per day of treatment capacity and has currently only used about 100,000 gallons per day of that capacity.
 The District is also negotiating with the City of Durango for a joint water treatment plant that will utilize water that the District has acquired in Lake Nighthorse, primarily for the western side of the District.
 This is not expected to come to fruition for four to five years.